unumux/ux-cli/README.md

 ### OS X

-Running the command below in a terminal will install Nvm, Node, Yeoman, and Grunt (if needed) and then install the generator as a global package
+Running the command below in a terminal will install Nvm, Node, Yeoman, and Grunt (if needed) and then install the generator as a global package.
+You may need to run this as `sudo` user and enter your password.

 ```
 bash -c "$(curl https://7c42ce73f8853826cd1e3a5d47002c7ff693164f:x-oauth-basic@raw.githubusercontent.com/unumux/generator-unumux/master/setup/osx.sh)"